 US Representative Rosa DeLauro (D-CT) is the Chair and founder of the Congressional Ovarian Cancer Caucus.
 Established in 2015, the Caucus set out to raise awareness of ovarian cancer symptoms and support for research.
-This was almost a decade after Representative DeLauro led efforts to pass the original Johanna’s Law – also known as the Gynecologic Cancer Education and Awareness Act – which has been re-authorized (thanks to her efforts), and is up for reauthorization once again.
+This was almost a decade after Representative DeLauro helped lead a bipartisan coalition to pass the original Johanna’s Law – also known as the Gynecologic Cancer Education and Awareness Act – which she also helped to re-authorize, and which is up for re-authorization once again.
 It is both her own experience with ovarian cancer and her upbringing that have made the Congresswoman a true champion for the teal community.

 DeLauro’s parents were engaged in the Democratic Party in the city of New Haven, CT, where she grew up.
 They each served on the city council, and Representative DeLauro grew up in a household that was steeped in politics and public policy, at a local level.

 “My folks did not write omnibus legislation,” she said.
 “They ministered to people’s needs, to the community.
 Our kitchen table was a place where people would gather to talk about jobs, immigration, schooling issues.
 That was their brand of politics: making government work for people.”

 Working to serve the people is how DeLauro would describe her brand of politics, as well.